profMagija/tcp-udp-workshop-2021/slides/slides.md

 ### demo server

-* client connects, sends name as longstring
+* client connects, sends name as LONGSTRING
   * two bytes unsigned integer, length of the string
   * data as astring of ascii characters
   * **hint** python `struct` module
-* after that, client sends messages as longstring
+* after that, client sends messages as LONGSTRING

 > **task**: print each message as it is received
 > **note**: there are multiple clients